Nathaniel-Slyte/TripletFace/README.md

 ## Inference

-The inference script currently doesn't works.
-It use the cam of the computer to identify you dynamically.
+The inference script currently need 2 things, the path to the image you want to test and his size as optionnal. it output the embeddings, the test to get the name of the person hasn't be done yet.
+We will use centroids and trresholds calculated before to find the person

+usage: inference.py [-h] -s IMAGE_PATH [-i INPUT_SIZE]

+optional arguments:
+  -h, --help            show this help message and exit -s DATASET_PATH, --dataset_path DATASET_PATH
+  -i INPUT_SIZE, --input_size INPUT_SIZE

 ## References